 Foregoing the buggy, we took the slower way back to the hotel.
 Walking hand in hand at leisure along the winding pathway on foot under bright sunny skies, the sensation of being a thousand miles away from civilisation and busy life ‘to do’ lists, immersed in nothing but the sound of birdsong, rustling leaves and each other, has to be the one of the most beautiful ways to slow down and refresh the mind in this fast-paced world we live in.
-At home, country walks are the happiest time of day with my three boys.
+At home, woodland walks are the happiest time of day with my three boys.

-Venturing out into the grounds, in part beautifully manicured, and in other parts overgrown woodland, we wove a path through the foliage, over fallen trees and past weather worn statues, past a rather neglected outdoor pool and through children’s play areas, all of which prompted a familiar tug at the heart-strings.
+Venturing out into the grounds, in part beautifully manicured, and in other parts overgrown woodland, we wove a path through the foliage, over fallen trees and past weather worn statues, past a rather pretty if neglected outdoor pool and through children’s play areas, all of which prompted a familiar tug at the heart-strings.

 Our eldest loves the outdoors and we rarely go anywhere without our children, yet already we had seen four very little ones about the place.
 A happy surprise, it also struck me with a pang of sadness that our boys weren’t here with us – it felt like we were missing a limb without them causing mischief at our feet.
 Despite the gentlemen’s club vibe inherent in the dark luxurious furnishings and low lit interior, Chewton Glen actually prides itself on its unstuffy and welcoming attitude towards the littles.
 And if it’s especially suited to the older child able to make the most of all of the brilliantly family-oriented facilities and activities the place has to offer – riding, falconry and archery and beach sports – I was nonetheless thrilled to discover how welcome even the tiny tots are.
 Brightened by the thought of bringing our boys back with us for a family visit, I knew Jamie had booked this for a rare moment to do things that mostly just aren’t manageable with little ones, and all while knowing they were being thoroughly spoiled by their grandparents for an evening – having called three times in six hours and heard long nonsensical conversations and giggling the other end of the phone, I knew they weren’t missing mummy nearly as much as she was missing them!